• Skip to primary navigation

 • To make it oil-free: Use vegetable broth to sauté the veggies and line the baking sheet with parchment paper.

-completed Vegan Stuffed Acorn Squash [With Quinoa] on a white dish
+completed Vegan Stuffed Acorn Squash [With Quinoa] on a baking dish

 Storage Recommendations